BFL Management Ltd

 Strategic communications including political liaison, media engagement and community consultation for this major green energy project in Kent.

-The number of political stakeholders for this project is significant, over 100 in total; including Kent County Council, two District Councils, two parliamentary constituencies, a Town and 4 Parish councils.
+The number of political stakeholders for this project is significant, over 100 in total; including Kent County Council, two district councils, two parliamentary constituencies, a town and four parish councils.
 The site is high profile, attracting media attention and much debate about its future.
-Building on our pre-Cascade involvement, we launched a new website to coincide with an initial round of online public consultation to understand people's knowledge of the site.
+Building on our historic involvement, we launched a new website to coincide with an initial round of online public consultation to understand people's knowledge of the site.

 The results informed a programme of public exhibitions.
 We have managed considerable local and national media interest and our throughout challenge has been to explain complicated new technologies in ways that reassure people that their environment will be protected.